JoshuaHolloway/web-sprint-challenge-single-page-applications/README.md

 ### Task 3: Stretch Goals

-After finishing your required elements, you can push your work further.
-These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:

 - [ ] Toggle form component for gluten free crust
 - [ ] Turn form element sections into nested routes
 - [ ] Test more of the application with Cypress